wharfkit/website/src/lib/docs/AccountKit/UnlinkAuthMethod.md

 const action = testAccount.unlinkAuth("eosio", "claimrewards")
 ```

-In the example above, we create an action that removes the link between the `eosio` `claimrewards` action and any account permission.
+In the example above, we created an action that removes the link between the `eosio` `claimrewards` action and any account permission.

 ## Arguments